maggiewiseman/socialnetwork/README.md

 * configure client object in awsHandler.js with AWS info.

 ### Run
-* npm run server.js
+* npm run start
 * In a different terminal: node build-server.js which will serve the build file.
+This emulates hot-reload.

+### Tests
+Tests are written using Mocha, Chai, and Rewire.
+These libraries should have installed as dev-dependencies during npm install.

+* cd tests
+* configure mock db as described below
+* mocha <test file name>

+#### DB tests
+I created a mock database to test against.
+Since the dbQuery.js file (which is responsible for all the database queries) points to the development database, I needed to create a mockDbQuery.js file using Rewire.js.

+* create social-test db in Postgres
+* configure mocks/mockDbQuery.js to connect to social-test
+* cd to sql folder
+* psql social-test -f setup-test.sql
+* cd ../tests
+* mocha handlerTest.js